cogentcore/core/README.md

 ## Remaining features for widgets

 + FileView view and dialog -- various, see todo in fileview.go
-+ TextField -- needs selection / clipboard, constraints
++ TextField -- needs selection / clipboard, constraints, and to use runes instead of bytes
 + TreeView (NodeWidget) -- needs dnd, clip, -- see about LI, UL lists..
 + TabWidget -- needs updating
 + Label -- done -- could make lots of H1, etc alts